Diversity, Equity, Inclusion and Belonging Committee

 • Back Pain Prevention by Robert Cheng, PT, DPT, OCS, COMT

-• Fall Prevention by Patti Noritake, PT, PhD, DPT
+• Fall Prevention by Patti Matsuda, PT, PhD, DPT

 • Preventing Functional Decline by Saying Yes to Life by Bernadette Williams-York, PT, DSc